Skip to content

 When Daniel enters the classroom the next morning, the first thing he sees is one of his mother’s drawings.
 As he looks around at the rest of the pictures, he thinks about how the other kids have better toys and clothes, have smaller families, and live in bigger houses, but he asks himself if his classmates have mothers who can draw.
 As he sits there waiting for the day’s rituals to begin, he realizes that he is not special at all.
 It is his talented mother who is the special one.

 Five decades later and shortly after his mother’s death, Daniel finds himself in an art gallery in Santa Barbara.
 On display are original drawings from several of Disney’s animated films.
 Part of the displays are original animation cels that can be purchased for an exorbitant cost.
-When he come to cels from the Snow White movie, he is transfixed by what he sees.
-He realizes just how truly talented and special his mother was.
+When he come to cels from the Snow White movie, he is transfixed by Snow White’s.
+He realizes just how little he knew about his mother.
+He wishes he had talked with Chloe.
+He thinks they might have had a lot in common.

 • ESCAPE FROM SCARBERIA: Lost in London